Richard Dacoury

-Richard Dacoury (born July 6, 1959, in Abidjan, Ivory Coast) is a former French professional basketball player.
+Richard Dacoury (born 6 July 1959 in Abidjan, Ivory Coast) is a former French professional basketball player.
 He retired in 1998, as the basketball player who won the most French League titles during his career, with 9.
 Dacoury is considered to be one the greatest players in French basketball history.
 He had his jersey number 7 retired by Limoges, in October 2010.

 Professional career

 Dacoury led the French team of Limoges to several titles, including the 1993 FIBA European League (EuroLeague), which is widely regarded as one of the greatest upsets in European-wide club basketball history.
-He was a three-time member of the FIBA European Selection team, in 1987, and twice in 1991.
+He was a three-time member of the FIBA European Selection Team, in 1987, and twice in 1991.

 National team career

-Dacoury played with the French national team (1981–1992).
+Dacoury played with the senior French national team (1981–1992).
 With France, he played in a total of 160 games, and scored a total of 2,230 points.
-He played in 5 EuroBaskets, one FIBA World Cup, and one Summer Olympics.
+He played in 5 FIBA EuroBaskets, one FIBA World Cup, and one Summer Olympics.